alkatra/AutoPay/README.md

 4. **HTTPS and Secure Environment**: The system communicates via HTTPS and operates in a secure environment for safe and reliable processing of payments.

 This project is a testament to modern, secure, and efficient payment processing solutions.
 Whether you're seeking to understand payment integrations, exploring recurring payment systems, or studying robust application architecture, "PayMeNow" offers valuable insights.

-*Note: To use this project, you must have Node.js, Express.js, and MongoDB installed and configured.
-Please refer to the "Installation" section of the documentation for more information on how to set up and run this project.*